Avatar of Paul PlanchonPaul Planchon

 I want the keyboard navigation to be the main navigation in the app.
 Everything should be accessible a few keyboard shortcuts away.

-For example, lets imagine you have a research paper from last year on your computer and you want to have update on the state of research on this topic, you could do cc to create a chat, /file to add a file to the request, then s to add the search tool and the enter to launch the request.
+For example, let's imagine you have a research paper from last year on your computer and you want to have an update on the state of research on this topic, you could do cc to create a chat, /file to add a file to the request, then s to add the search tool and then Enter to launch the request.
 All of this without having to touch the mouse.

 This way of interacting should not be a premium, this should be as normal as the mouse interaction.

-The chat renders a beautiful markdown, even while token are streaming.
+The chat renders beautiful markdown, even while tokens are streaming.
 It can also resume when the connection from your machine to our server is down (you will never have an empty screen).

 You can also retry a question, in the same chat, using another LLM.

 The chat is really nice.
 But honestly, I have very little to do with it.
-I use the lastest AI libraries from Vercel (ai-sdk , resumable-stream and streamdown ).
-This libraries are very well built, the documentation is very precise.
-I think I spent less that a week on all the frontend chat features.
+I use the latest AI libraries from Vercel (ai-sdk , resumable-stream and streamdown ).
+These libraries are very well built, the documentation is very precise.
+I think I spent less than a week on all the frontend chat features.

-Thanks to openrouter all of the LLM are available in Karnet.
-They are available to try as soon as OpenRouter release them on their website.
+Thanks to openrouter all of the LLMs are available in Karnet.
+They are available to try as soon as OpenRouter releases them on their website.

-Also, to avoid the mess of loading thousand of LLM model in the app model selection dropdowns, you can pre-select LLM in the settings of the app.
+Also, to avoid the mess of loading thousands of LLM models in the app model selection dropdowns, you can pre-select LLMs in the settings of the app.
 You can also select a default model for text generation and image generation.

-At first, I wanted to create a sync engine all by myself, but I soon realized that it was very hard problem, and I did not wanted to spend to much time outside of the core product.
+At first, I wanted to create a sync engine all by myself, but I soon realized that it was a very hard problem, and I did not want to spend too much time outside of the core product.

 That’s why I looked at all the different platforms / frameworks that allow you to create real-time syncing between React and your backend / database, and tried some of them.